-- (1) Subject to a joint application by the students and approval by the Examination Board, the examination may be conducted as a group examination. - (2) Per examinee and subject, an oral examination shall last no less than 15 minutes and no more than 30 minutes.
+- 1. Subject to a joint application by the students and approval by the Examination Board, the examination may be conducted as a group examination. - 2.
+Per examinee and subject, an oral examination shall last no less than 15 minutes and no more than 30 minutes.
 In the case of a group examination, it shall last at least 15 minutes but no more than 30 minutes per examinee.

-The thesis is part of Module 14, which also includes an oral examination lasting 45 minutes.
-In the calculation of the overall grade for the thesis module, the grade for the thesis, in which at least "sufficient" must have been achieved, has a share of 60% and the grade for the examination has a share of 40%.
+The thesis is part of Module 28, which also includes an oral examination lasting 45 minutes and an oral discussion.

+In the calculation of the overall grade for the thesis module, the grade for the thesis, in which at least "E" must have been achieved, has a share of 60% and the grade for the examination has a share of 40%.